 I am in no way shape or form an expert cook, as my kids would attest.

-However, occasionally I have recipes or food ideas that I come across online, and I capture them for later reference.
+However, occasionally I have recipes or food ideas that I come across online, and I capture them as notes for later reference.

 I bring this up to highlight a benefit of Evernote, which lets you capture the content of a web page, vs. other tools that just capture a link.